blankAvailable/kyutech-manual-note/README.md

  syndft: insert scan chains, control max fan out of gates, until now, still no clock path.
 Just a moidified netlist

- chmod g+s may not work through VNC, but it will work through putty
+ chmod g+s may not work through VNC, but it will work through putty (shell trough vnc may lack of some rights, mkdir also didn't work, better to use putty)

 echo: print the string at the screen

+git, make a private group shared repository, mkdir xxxx cd xxxx git --bare --shared=group access this repository git clone "ssh://$ip/$directory"